bukosabino/truffle-voting-dapp-ropsten/README.md

-# Voting example dapp on Truffle Framework.
+# Voting example DApp on Truffle Framework.

-This is a dapp example on Ethereum Ropsten testnet using Truffle Framework.
+This is a DApp example on Ethereum Ropsten testnet using Truffle Framework.
 It is deployed in Heroku: https://voting-dapp-ropsten.herokuapp.com

-We develop a dapp where the users can create proposals and vote them.
+We develop a DApp where the users can create proposals and vote them.
 Of course, they can vote once per proposal with the options in support, against or absence.

+You can read more about this [tutorial in Spanish language](https://medium.com/@bukosabino/desarrollo-de-una-dapp-sobre-la-red-ethereum-1a4665c3856a)

 # Preconditions to development